A strawberry slab pie that looks and taste just like a giant pop tart. Everyone will want to break off a piece of this tasty pop tart pie!

 There are a couple of things I want to mention about this pop tart pie before you make it.
 Some of it may seem obvious, but just in case…

 First, to get that true pop tart consistency of the filling, you have to cook down the strawberries a lot.
 You are essentially making your own strawberry jam and making it a little thicker so it doesn’t spread and seep out through any stray crevasses in the pop tart or over the top which can make glazing a little harder.
 If you are making this giant pop tart pie when it isn’t off season, I highly recommend using frozen strawberries for the best taste.
 That’s what I used here in this recipe.
 When the jam is cool, it should be thick and slowly start to pour out of your bowl when you tip it over.
 It shouldn’t be so thick that it is practically solid, but not so thin that you get some of it that runs out of a tipped bowl freely.

 Second, if you want to do something like try and toast a piece of the pop tart pie (I have not tried this and cannot speak to its success being toasted), you need to make sure you let the glaze harden on the pop tart.
 I recommend putting the pop tart pie on a wire rack for a few hours.

 Third, you need to use a mix of shortening and butter.
-The shortening makes the crust easier to handle when it is so big, and means the crust will keep its share more like a pop tart when baked instead of puffing up a lot like an all-butter crust does.
-There is still some butter in this recipe to give it a nicer flavor.
+The shortening makes the crust easier to handle when it is so big, and means the crust will keep its shape more like a pop tart when baked instead of puffing up a lot like an all-butter crust does.
+There is still some butter in this recipe to give it a nice flavor.